kamildevp/booxit-backend/docs/api-endpoints.md

 Optional query parameters:
 - filter - partial day name or date, used to filter working hours list (example query string: ?filter=monday)

+    If filter is full date and working hours have not been found for this date, working hours for corresponding day of the week will be matched

 - range - returned collection elements range in format "{start}-{end}", used for limiting returned collection elements (example query string: ?range=1-5)